 Bookkeepers perform standard tasks like summiting transactions in a ledger or putting them in payroll and accounts payable.
 You’ll commonly use databases and spreadsheets to make financial statements and reports.

-Accounting clerks aren’t that different from a bookkeeper, but they usually work for larger employers that has a specialty in a specific area, like payroll, for example.
+Accounting clerks aren’t that different from a bookkeeper, but they usually work for larger employers that have a specialty in a specific area, like payroll, for example.
 Auditing clerks look over accounts with precision.
 They also correct and report mistakes.

 No Degree Accounting Job Qualifications

 Bookkeepers, auditing clerks, tax resolution service providers, and accounting clerks require a combination of post-secondary education and apprenticeship.
-High school is essential, while some college may be optional.
+High school is essential, while some colleges may be optional.
 You’ll need basic computer and math skills, and you need to be honest and detail-oriented.

 Taking college courses, such as basic bookkeeping, accounting, spreadsheet writing, and accounting software training, will help you seem more qualified.
 If your company decides to hire and train you, this usually takes 6 months regardless if the company is large or small.